PtolemyLovesYou/ptolemy/docs/docs/index.md

 ## Open Source Universal ML Observability

-Ptolemy is an open-source ML monitoring platform that provides comprehensive observability without requiring you to reinvent the wheel for each new methodology.
-Built with love by engineers who value systems design, performance, and flexibility.
+Ptolemy is an open-source ML monitoring platform built on systems engineering principles that brings clarity to complex ML deployments.
+Created by engineers who value architectural rigor, performance, and flexibility, Ptolemy delivers comprehensive observability without requiring you to reinvent the wheel for each new methodology.

 :rocket: Try out Ptolemy now using our [Getting Started](getting_started/installation_docker_compose.md) guide!